English Teacher (7-12), M.A.

 Students should note additional requirements found in the sections “Admission” and “Academic Regulations and Procedures” in the Graduate Bulletin.

 Each student is evaluated individually based upon prior experiences.
-Based upon this evaluation and current certification requirements of the New York State Education Department, courses in education or another department may be substituted for required courses with permission of the program coordinator.
+Based upon this evaluation and current certification requirements of the New York State Education Department, courses in education or another department may be substituted for required courses with permission of the Program Coordinator.

 Degree Requirements (30–40 Credits)